-A Data Warehouse is an implementation used to provide decision support data and support workers engaged in reporting, query, and analysis.
-This technology enables organizations to integrate data from a range of sources into a common Data Models.
-Data Warehouses provide insight into operational processes and open new possibilities to leverage data towards making decisions and creating organizational value.
+A data warehouse is an implementation used to provide decision-support data and aid workers engaged in reporting, query, and analysis.
+This architectural technology enables organizations to integrate data from a range of sources into common data models.
+Data warehouses provide insight into operational processes and open new possibilities to leverage data towards making decisions and creating organizational value.

 Other Definitions of a Data Warehouse Include: